RomanAlvaradoHN/commands/markdown.md

 # Code Blocks

 Code blocks are normally indented four spaces or one tab.
 When they’re in a list, indent them eight spaces or two tabs.
 To denote a word or phrase as code, enclose it in backticks ( ` ).
-You can also use three consecutive backticks to create a multiline code bock and right after the first three backticks, you
+You can also use three consecutive backticks to create a multiline code bock and right after the
-must indicate the code language name with [language-name]
+first three backticks, you must indicate the code language name with [language-name].

 \`dnf install -y git\`
 `dnf install -y git`